Georgetown Acceptance Rate: Class of 2030 Admissions Statistics

 4. What are my chances of getting off Georgetown’s waitlist?

 Your chances depend entirely on the year and Georgetown’s enrollment needs.
-Georgetown admitted 163 students off the waitlist for the Class of 2028, resulting in an 8.06% waitlist acceptance rate, which is still lower than the overall acceptance rate that year.
+Georgetown admitted 356 students off the waitlist for the Class of 2029, resulting in a 17.43% waitlist acceptance rate, though this can vary significantly from year to year.

 5. Why is Georgetown’s acceptance rate so low?